rohanmathewalex/rohanmathewalex/README.md

 #### Full Stack Developer
 ![Full Stack Developer](https://github.com/rohanmathewalex/rohanmathewalex/blob/main/cover%20-picture%20(1).png)

-I'm Rohan from India, As a freelance JavaScript web developer, I would be responsible for designing, building, and maintaining web applications using JavaScript and related technologies.
+I'm Rohan , As a freelance JavaScript web developer, I would be responsible for designing, building, and maintaining web applications using JavaScript and related technologies.
 This may include tasks such as:
 I write clean, efficient, and maintainable code, Implement front-end and back-end features, Collaborate with a team, or work independently to meet project deadlines.
 I am staying up to date with new technologies and best practices in web development.In addition to solid programming skills,  I have experience with HTML, CSS, and web development frameworks like Node.js and Express.js.
 I have strong problem-solving and communication skills, as well as the ability to work independently or as part of a team.
 As a freelance developer, I also need to be comfortable managing own time and projects, and have the ability to meet deadlines and deliver high-quality work.
 You can check out LinkedIn at https://www.linkedin.com/in/rohanmathewalex/ or https://twitter.com/RohanMathewAle2.

 ## Skills and Experience